p1-stats

 Acknowledgments

-The original project was written by Andrew DeOrio, spring 2015.
+The original project was written by Andrew DeOrio, Spring 2015.
+It was revised in Fall 2024 by James Juett and Amir Kamil.

 This project is based on research work by Rosenfeld, Michael J., Reuben J. Thomas, and Maja Falcon.
 2015.
 How Couples Meet and Stay Together, Waves 1, 2, and 3: Public version 3.04, plus wave 4 supplement version 1.02 and wave 5 supplement version 1.0 [Computer files].
 Stanford, CA: Stanford University Libraries.